ygritte723/perturbed_vlm/README.md

 | Shuffle Words | Randomly shuffles words in a sentence |
 | Reverse Sentence | Reverses the order of words in a sentence |
 | ... | ... |

-### Model Architecture
-Description of the model architecture and its components.

 ## Evaluation
 - Fine-tuning on RadNLI and MedNLI for text classification